Masters in Information Systems

 Students, when applying to the program, choose one of four concentration options:

-This concentration introduces students to managing an organization's information assets, including storing data and presenting it to consumers.
-The concentration includes a case study in the use of information systems in healthcare.
+This concentration focuses on managing information assets.
+It includes a case study on information systems in healthcare.
 It features the following courses:

 User Experience Engineering

-This concentration presents strategies for developing effective and usable user interfaces
+This concentration focuse on developing effective and usable user interfaces for websites

 Electives (6 Credits)